Nikita-Ravindra-Albela/Nikita-Ravindra-Albela/README.md

 I work with real-world datasets to uncover insights that drive revenue, retention, and strategic decisions.

-With an MBA in HR & Business Analytics, I combine business understanding with data analysis to solve practical, performance-focused problems.
+With an MBA in HR & Business Analytics, I combine business understanding with data analysis to solve practical, performance and growth focused problems.

 ---